As of July 31, 2017

-For the purpose that Sumitomo Corporation ensures appropriate decision-making in board meetings and further enhancement of supervisory functions through diverse perspectives, two Outside Directors are elected.
+For the purpose that Sumitomo Corporation ensures appropriate decision-making in board meetings and further enhancement of supervisory functions through diverse perspectives, three Outside Directors are elected.
 They fulfill the standards related to independence set by the Tokyo Stock Exchange and other exchanges, and the Standards for Independence set by Sumitomo Corporation.

 To further strengthen external views within the corporate auditing framework, we bring the number of external auditors to three out of the five members on the Board of Corporate Auditors.
 Of these three, two are legal experts (a former Prosecutor-General and a President, Osaka High Court) and one is an accounting expert—ensuring an auditing system that incorporates a diversity of perspectives.
 They fulfill the standards related to independence set by the Tokyo Stock Exchange and other exchanges, and the Standards for Independence set by Sumitomo Corporation.

 Corporate Auditors attend meetings of the Board of Directors and all other important internal meetings, to obtain the information necessary for proper auditing.
-Corporate Auditors also meet the Chairman of the Board of Directors and the President and CEO every month to exchange opinions on material issues regarding management policy and auditing.
+Corporate Auditors also meet the Chairman of the Board of Directors and the President and Chief Executive Officer every month to exchange opinions on material issues regarding management policy and auditing.
 Moreover, the Corporate Auditor's Administration Department is assigned to assist Corporate Auditors, so that the auditing system functions effectively and without hindrance.

 To ensure audit efficiency, Corporate Auditors interact closely with the Internal Auditing Department, receiving reports on internal audit plans and their results in a timely manner.
 In addition, Corporate Auditors exchange information with and monitor the auditing activities of the Accounting Auditors through regular meetings.
 By attending audit review meetings and observing inventory audits with the Accounting Auditors, the Corporate Auditors constantly work to improve audit efficiency and quality.